AndreasMeiberg/e2e-aspnetcore6/Docs/Code-Coverage.md

 ## Introduction

-Code Coverage analysis helps to find gaps in the automated tests and highlights trends.
+Code coverage analysis helps to find gaps in the automated tests and highlights trends.

 ## Parts of the solution